Maximum likelihood thresholds of generic linear concentration models: Introduction

 Fitting a model with relatively small datasets is a challenging problem that arises in many applications~\cite[Chapter~18]{hastie}, including modeling networks related to gene regulation~\cite{dobra2004sparse,schafer2005empirical,wu2003interactive} and metabolic pathways~\cite{krumsiek2011gaussian}.
 In this paper, we are concerned with a special case of the following. \begin{ques} Let $\mathcal{M}$ be an $n$-variate Gaussian model, i.e.~a parameterized family of $n$-variate Gaussian density functions.
 What is the minimum $d$ such that given a dataset consisting of $d$ datapoints,\footnote{assumed to be independently and identically distributed according to a probability distribution that is mutually absolutely continuous with respect to Lebesgue measure on $\mathbb{R}^n$} then, almost surely, there exists some $f \in \mathcal{M}$ of maximum likelihood? \end{ques}

 The $d$ in Question~\ref{ques: general Gaussian models} for a particular $\mathcal{M}$ is called the \emph{maximum likelihood threshold} of $\mathcal{M}$.
+One should think of the maximum likelihood threshold as the minimum number of datapoints required to fit a model, a quantity that becomes relevant in the high-dimensional settings, i.e.~when there are few datapoints relative to the number of variables.
 In this paper, we consider the particular case of Question~\ref{ques: general Gaussian models} that takes $\mathcal{M}$ to be a \emph{linear concentration model}.
 Such models consist of all $n$-variate normal distributions whose inverse covariance matrix (often called the \emph{concentration matrix}) lies in a given linear subspace $L$ of $n\times n$ symmetric matrices; we denote the corresponding model by $\mathcal{M}_L$.
-When $L$ is defined by setting certain off-diagonal entries to zero, $\mathcal{M}_L$ is called a \emph{Gaussian graphical model}.
-Maximum likelihood thresholds of Gaussian graphical models, and related quantities, have been studied extensively in the algebraic statistics literature~\cite{ben2015sharp,bernstein2021maximum,bernstein2022computing,blekherman2019maximum,grossSullivantMLT,uhler2012geometry}.
+When $L$ is defined by setting certain off-diagonal entries to zero, indexed by the non-edges of some graph, $\mathcal{M}_L$ is called a \emph{Gaussian graphical model}.